 Igorot Cordillera BIMAAK Europe (ICBE) is a network of Igorot and Cordillera organizations and individuals in Europe.
 Established in 2003, the organizations are: BIBAK Barcelona, BIBAK Ireland; BIBAK Marbella; BIBAK Switzerland; BIBAAK Madrid; BIMAAK Sweden, Cordillera Community in Belgium (Cordi-Bel); Cordillera Migrant Workers Association (CMWA) of Milan and Como, Italy; Cordillerans in Italy of Bologna and Modena; Cordillerans in Rome (Cordi-Rome); Dap-ayan di I-Montanyosa of northern Italy; Igorot Austria; Igorot Cooperative in Athens Greece; Igorot Frankfurt; Igorot UK, MABIKAs Foundation (The Netherlands); ULNOS di Mountain Province Rome Italy and United Igorot Association of Napoli.
 Individuals, who are members, are from Germany.

 ICBE was set up during the 2nd Igorot European Consultation (IEC) held in Vienna, Austria in May 2003.
-The first conference was the “Assembly of Cordillera People in Europe.”
+The first gathering was the “Assembly of Cordillera People in Europe” in Gent, Belgium in April 2002.

 In having ICBE as their name, the participants reached a consensus on the following: